git-rafaykhan/Web-2-Harkirat/Readme.md

   - Hands-on practice with JavaScript methods and concepts 📚
   - Initial exploration of how JavaScript handles memory and garbage collection 💾

+### Week 2: August 10-11, 2024

+- **Topics Covered:**
+  - Advanced JavaScript Concepts 🔍
+  - Functional Programming and Passing Functions as Arguments 🔄
+  - Asynchronous Code: Callbacks, Promises, and Async/Await ⏳
+  - I/O Bound vs CPU Bound Tasks 📊

+- **Key Achievements:**
+  - Mastered advanced JavaScript concepts and asynchronous programming techniques 🚀
+  - Implemented and tested callbacks, promises, and async/await in practical scenarios 🔧
+  - Differentiated between I/O bound and CPU bound tasks, enhancing problem-solving skills 📈

+- **Notes:**
+  - Explored the event loop, call stack, and callback queue in JavaScript 🌐
+  - Practical exercises to understand and apply asynchronous operations 🛠️

 ## Learnings and Reflections 💡

 - **Insights Gained:**
-  - In-depth understanding of core JavaScript features and their applications 💻
+  - In-depth understanding of advanced JavaScript features and their applications 💻
-  - Practical knowledge of memory management and its impact on performance 🔍
+  - Practical knowledge of asynchronous code management and its impact on performance 🔍

 - **Challenges Faced:**
-  - Navigating complex string and array manipulations 🔄
+  - Grasping complex asynchronous programming concepts and handling callbacks effectively ⏳
-  - Understanding the implications of JavaScript's single-threaded nature 🚧
+  - Understanding the nuances of I/O and CPU bound tasks 📊

 - **Skills Developed:**
-  - Improved proficiency in JavaScript methods and array operations 🌟
+  - Improved proficiency in handling asynchronous operations and functional programming 🌟
-  - Enhanced knowledge of backend concepts and memory management 🛠️
+  - Enhanced problem-solving abilities related to performance and task management 🛠️

 ## Future Goals 🎯